cagov/design-system/components/branding/readme.md

 ### Review items specific to the site header accessibility

 - If you are using search component make sure it has span label saying that is  “google custom search”, make sure that span  has `sr-only` class and `id` attribute  that is referenced in search input box `aria-labelledby` attribute.
 Also, make sure that google search submit button has span with class `sr-only` and the word “submit” in it.
-- if you are using search and menu components make sure that mobile buttons that activate those components have no focus in the desktop view.
+- If you are using search and menu components make sure that mobile buttons that activate those components have no focus in the desktop view.
 Also, make sure that they have correct `area-expanded` attributes  whenever the sections that they are controlling are either expanded or collapsed.
 - If you are using site logo image make sure it has proper alt text.
 - Make sure that all links and buttons have solid, 2px outline that is using `—-highlight-color` variable on focused state.